Green group — CLASSIC COMIC STRIPS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe individuals who are rejected or excluded from a group, often due to their unusual behavior or characteristics.
+these words all describe individuals who are outcasts or don't fit in with their respective groups, often due to their unusual behavior or characteristics

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.